The following is an excerpt from my master thesis on the psychological causes of the subprime mortgage crisis.

 The main behind is that financial crises are not the exception, but a natural consequence of human nature and human psychology.

-The idea behind it is that crisis are a natural product of human nature and psychology.
-To really understand them -and prevent them- we then need to understand -and correct- human nature.
+To really understand them -and prevent them- we then need to understand -and plan- with human nature in mind.

 - Hyperbolic discounting

 - Attention Anomalies

 - Categorization Bias

 - Sociology & psychology of financial crisis: Summary